strace - trace system calls and signals

 terminates itself with the same signal, so that strace can be used as

 a wrapper process transparent to the invoking parent process.
-Note that
+Note that the

-parent-child relationship (signal stop notifications, getppid(2)
+parent-child relationship (signal stop notifications, the getppid(2)

--D is used.
+unless -D is used.

 When using -p without a command, the exit status of

-unexpected error in doing the tracing.
+unexpected error occurred during tracing.

-If strace is installed setuid to root then the invoking
+If strace is installed setuid to root, then the invoking

 user will be able to attach to and trace processes owned by any user.
 In

-addition setuid and setgid programs will be executed and traced with the
+addition, setuid and setgid programs will be executed and traced with the

-the following ABIs on the following architectures:
+strace can decode the following ABIs on the following

 Architecture |